 The PHP data management program stored the raw data, with the exception of the suggestions additions and examples from the closing three text boxes.
 It was determined that there was no need for an elaborate relational data base.
 The content from the three text boxes, were requests for Other Characteristics, Examples of critical thinking or the lack thereof, and Suggestions, were eMailed directly to the authors.
-This was a main goal: hearing what a broader group thought rather than just relying on the two veterans on the team.
+This reflected a main goal: hearing what a broader group thought rather than just relying on the team.
 The effort did not seek to show any proof of a particular thesis or any characterization of an entire defense community.
 The demographics and Likert data were kept in a comma separated values (CSV) flat file as is shown in Figure 3 below.